Dthurow/dthurow.github.io/_drafts/adafruit-mindfulness-bracelet.md

     File "adafruit_dotstar.py", line 22, in <module>
     ImportError: no module named 'adafruit_pypixelbuf'

-added pypixelbuf library, code now works
+Getting errors one at a time like this is kind of annoying.
+But!
+I copied over the `adafruit_pypixelbuf` library as well, and the code worked.
+Yay!

 ### Putting it all together

-It broke :(
+I now have the code!
+I now have the hardware!
+Now the big step, load up the code, then disconnect the USB and power it by battery!

+...why is it suddenly blinking brown at me?

+I restart it, same issue.
+I connect to USB, it works!

+Hmmm.
+The biggest difference there is amount of power it gets.
+Uh oh, I may be misunderstanding some things...

 ### Aside: Understanding Battery Calculations

 I haven't had much reason to learn battery calculations, aka figuring out what type of battery I need and how long they'll last.
 I was a web developer previously, if your laptop dies while you're looking at my site, that's a you problem.
 But now, it was very much my problem!

-Initially I had only one coin battery on it, but that didn't work, leading to brownouts.
-I figure I need more juice, because the USB works fine.
+Initially I had only one coin battery on my bracelet, leading to what I believe were brownouts, where the voltage dipped too low to support everything, and the microcontroller just complains at me.
+Since plugging it into USB works, I figure I need more juice.
 After double checking the adafruit docs, it turns out it needs 4-6 Volts.But one coin battery is 3.3.
-Why does the initial project have a 3.7V battery?
+Why then does the initial project have a 3.7V battery?
 No idea.
 But let's see if I can hack something together.
 I remember you can increase voltage by connecting batteries...somehow.
 Some googling proved I can connect two coin batteries in series to increase the voltage amount: [https://www.power-sonic.com/blog/how-to-connect-batteries-in-series-and-parallel/](https://www.power-sonic.com/blog/how-to-connect-batteries-in-series-and-parallel/).
 I do this by connecting the negative terminal on one to positive of the other.
 The free positive and free negative attach to the microcontroller.
 I used the multimeter to check the voltage before I connect to the microcontroller, and it was 5.98V, which was perfect!
 I gave it a whirl, and it works!
 But the thing is, I wasn't entirely sure why.
 I googled around more, but only got more confused.

 I took to the local makerspace's slack, and got some lovely people to explain the concepts to me.
 After talking through my project and some general guidelines for calculating battery things, I came out with the following.